Paseo de la Reforma: Architecture

-Although most of the modern buildings are unremarkable, the Art Deco Lotería Nacional building and the functionalist IMSS building are an exception.
+Artistically notable buildings include the Art Deco Lotería Nacional building and the functionalist IMSS building.
 Today Paseo de la Reforma houses offices ranging from the Mexican Federal Government to Banks and brokerage houses.
 The newer buildings show a mix of contemporary styles and the commonly used style for office buildings.

-Five skyscrapers were recently along the boulevard between the entrance to Chapultepec Park and the Diana the Huntress Fountain: Torre Reforma (244m), Punto Chapultepec (238m), Torre BBVA Bancomer (235m), and Torre Diana (158m).
+In the 2010s, five skyscrapers were built along the boulevard between the entrance to Chapultepec Park and the Diana the Huntress Fountain.
+They are among the tallest buildings in the city Torre Reforma (244 m), Punto Chapultepec (238 m), Torre BBVA Bancomer (235 m), and Torre Diana (158 m).